Baclofen for alcohol withdrawal.

 Cochrane Database Syst Rev. 2019 Nov 06;2019(11):

 Authors: Liu J, Wang LN

-BACKGROUND: The treatment baclofen shows potential for rapidly reducing symptoms of severe alcohol withdrawal syndrome (AWS) in people with alcoholism.
+BACKGROUND: Alcohol withdrawal syndrome (AWS) is a distressing and life-threatening condition that usually affects people who are alcohol dependent when they discontinue or decrease their alcohol consumption.
+Baclofen shows potential for rapidly reducing symptoms of severe AWS in people with alcoholism.
 Treatment with baclofen is easy to manage and rarely produces euphoria or other pleasant effects, or craving for the drug.
-This is an updated version of the original Cochrane review published in Issue 2, 2013.
+This is an updated version of the original Cochrane Review first published in 2011 and last updated in 2017.

 OBJECTIVES: To assess the efficacy and safety of baclofen for people with AWS.

-SEARCH METHODS: We searched the Cochrane Drugs and Alcohol Group Specialised Register (searched 13 January 2015), the Cochrane Central Register of Controlled Trials (CENTRAL; 2015, Issue 1), MEDLINE (1966 to January 2015), EMBASE (1980 to January 2015), and CINAHL (1982 to January 2015).
-We also searched registers of ongoing trials, including ClinicalTrials.gov, the ISRCTN registry, and the European Clinical Trials Database.
-At the same time, we handsearched the references quoted in the identified trials, and sought information from researchers, pharmaceutical companies, and relevant trial authors about unpublished or uncompleted trials.
+SEARCH METHODS: We updated our searches of the following databases to June 2019: the Cochrane Drugs and Alcohol Group Specialised Register, CENTRAL, PubMed, Embase, and CINAHL.
+We also searched registers of ongoing trials.
+We handsearched the references quoted in the identified trials, and sought information from researchers, pharmaceutical companies, and relevant trial authors about unpublished or uncompleted trials.
 We placed no restrictions on language.

 SELECTION CRITERIA: We included all randomised controlled clinical trials (RCTs) evaluating baclofen versus placebo or any other treatment for people with AWS.
 We excluded uncontrolled, non-randomised, or quasi-randomised trials.
 We included both parallel group and cross-over studies.